oattions/Information-Development-Systems-group-6/Report.md

 Describe your approach from a design thinking principles perspective
                 Explain the agile methodology, namely, Scrum, you have used to carry out the procedure.
 In your explanation, ensure that you outline activities from Scrum that you use
 ### Iteration one reflection

-    A major travel company is looking to improve its  information system by upgrading the existing Call Management Center(CMC).
-It is assumed that the current CMC is inefficient as it matches customers with relationship managers based on availability rather than skills and expertise.
-Moreover, inbound and outbound calls were not managed effectively by giving customers with higher scores based upon demographics( repeat customers, postcode, gender, age..) a higher priority and quicker response which may have resulted in lowered customer satisfaction and consequently lower sales.
-Furthermore, During busy times, customers were put on hold which would have prompted them to hang up and refrain from using the service again due to the long call handling time, Therefore, there is a need for a new information system which is able to match customers with relationship managers based on their profiles which states their ranking, knowledge and skills as in-depth knowledge about a product is required to make a sale.
-To add on, the new system will direct the customers on hold to an interactive voice unit thus keeping them engaged and reducing call time.
-The list of customers can then be sorted by priority order according to predetermined criteria and matched with a relationship manager.
-    Point of View statements were used to allow for different perspectives of the users to be raised allowing for weaknesses in the existing system to be detected.
-This was then used to create How Might We(HMW) statements and then user stories to suggest improvements for the new system.
-    Example
+We assumed that the current CMC is inefficient as it matches customers with relationship managers based on availability rather than skills and expertise.
+We also assumed that the previous system had no scoring system, hence, did not prioritise customers with higher likelihoods of purchasing above customers who would otherwise never purchase.
+This would have been exacerbated by the fact that during busy times, customers were put on hold which would have prompted them to hang up and refrain from using the service again due to the long call handling time.

+Furthermore, it is also assumed that in both the pre-existing and newly proposed system that a customer could be calling the travel company's customer support line for reasons apart from holiday package enquiry.
+This raises the need for a customer to be redirected to a relationship manager from a call routing branch operator; The workload of whom will be drastically reduced by the proposed interactive voice unit in the new system.

+The process of designing the new system utilised 'Point of View' statements which allowed for the close exmination of the perspectives of different users.
+These empathy statements allowed us to identify weaknesses in the existing system, and hence, facilitated for the creation of How Might We (HMW) statements, which formed the basis of the User Stories which formed the foundation for the newer, more efficient system.

+An example of this process is as follows :
-     POV:  RM: “I wish I didn’t have to waste time calling customers who would’ve never bought a package anyway”
+>* POV:  RM: “I wish I didn’t have to waste time calling customers who would’ve never bought a package anyway”
-    HMW:  How might we… Let Relationship Managers speak to less customers who are less likely to buy a package, and more customers who are likely to buy a package.
+>* HMW:  How might we… Let Relationship Managers speak to less customers who are less likely to buy a package, and more customers who are likely to buy a package.
-    US: As a relationship manager I would like customers to be filtered by how likely they are to buy a package so I can waste less time on customers who won’t purchase a package, and spend more time selling packages to customers who will.
+>* Resulting User Story : As a relationship manager I would like customers to be filtered by how likely they are to buy a package so I can waste less time on customers who won’t purchase a package, and spend more time selling packages to customers who will.

-    The above example identifies that in the existing system relationship managers spoke to all customers instead of filtering them based on likelihood to purchase the product resulting in longer call handling time.
+This example identifies that in the existing system, relationship managers spoke to all possible incoming customers instead of customers whom had a higher likelihood of purchasing the product, which had resulted in longer, less productive call handling times, which would have greatly impacted the market share of the business.

-                D

 ##Assumptions